-Whether you are interested in human health, natural resources, fisheries and wildlife, field work, or laboratory work – BMCC is a great place to start!
-The General Science program offers a number of unique opportunities for undergraduate students, including hands-on training in state of the art equipment, both in the field and in the lab.
+Whether you are interested in human health, natural resources, fisheries and wildlife, fieldwork, or laboratory work – BMCC is a great place to start!
+The General Science program offers a number of unique opportunities for undergraduate students, including hands-on training in the state of the art equipment, both in the field and in the lab.
 Students are even offered the opportunity to work with equipment at other facilities across the nation.
 All general science students complete a capstone project, which allows students to spend time in their field of choice, conduct small-scale research, and exemplify communication skills.
-Students are encouraged to participate in internship programs, both on and off campus, as well as attend and present at regional and national conferences.
+Students are encouraged to participate in internship programs, both on and off-campus, as well as attend and present at regional and national conferences.
 This experience will help you in finding a job or gaining admittance to the 4-year degree program of your choice.

 This curriculum is primarily designed for students who wish to transfer to another institution to pursue education beyond an associate degree.
 All students wishing to transfer should work closely with an advisor to determine course selection and should investigate the transferability of courses.

 This program meets the Michigan Transfer Agreement requirements.

 Natural Science Certificate Audit Form (Coming Soon)

 Students may choose to complete the Natural Science or Health Science Certificates.
 These programs are designed to provide basic skills for students who want to enter degree programs and careers in health or natural resources

 studies.
 Certificates can be earned alongside the associates’ degree in General Science.

 Certificate of Natural Science:

 Certificate of Health Science: